 [1] Confidentiality and loyalty are fundamental to the relationship between a lawyer and a client because legal advice cannot be given and justice cannot be done unless clients have a large measure of freedom to discuss their affairs with their lawyers.
 However, in some very exceptional situations identified in this rule, disclosure without the client’s permissionmight be warranted because the lawyer is satisfied that truly serious harm of the types identified is imminent and cannot otherwise be prevented.
 These situations will be extremely rare.

 [2] The Supreme Court of Canada has considered the meaning of the words “serious bodily harm” in certain contexts, which may inform a lawyer in assessing whether disclosure of confidential information is warranted.
-In Smith v.
-Jones, [1999] 1 S.C.R.
-455 at paragraph 83, the Court observed that serious psychological harm may constitute serious bodily harm if it substantially interferes with the health or well-being of the individual.
+In Smith v Jones, [1999] 1 SCR 455 at paragraph 83, the Court observed that serious psychological harm may constitute serious bodily harm if it substantially interferes with the health or well-being of the individual.

 [3] In assessing whether disclosure of confidential information is justified to prevent death or serious bodily harm, a lawyer should consider a number of factors, including: